-5x DAY High-Volume Hypertrophy Training Block – 6-week Upper/Lower split routine where the focus is primarily on stimulating muscle growth in the arms and legs, whilst maintainig sufficient volume on other body parts to maintain size.
+5x DAY High-Volume Hypertrophy Gym Workout Plan – 6-week Upper/Lower split routine where the focus is primarily on stimulating muscle growth in the arms and legs, whilst maintaining sufficient volume on other body parts to maintain size.

 Strength training and abs resistance work is abandoned for this block only.
 Mind-muscle connection, forced reps, slow eccentrics and occluded training are the approaches used to ensure pump-inducing sessions.

 Read on for the AUG-19 #HyperWorkouts Training Programme that contains 5x 70-90min workouts, each with their accompanying Instagram & Youtube videos, plus workout lists for each day.

 - Gym Workout Plan Assets – mobile-friendly programme/workouts downloads, workout videos and training block guidance

 - Free Automatic Routine Import into HeavySet iOS App

 - Who this Training Block is best suited to

 - Useful Resources for further reading, depending on goal & current knowledge

 - And for the gym geeks, the Design Principles and other Training Pointers